About

 Since its beginning in November 1986, the ARIC study has been all about connections.
 The connection between health behaviors and heart disease.
 The connection between aging and memory.
 The connection between residents and their communities.
 And the connection between participants and the ARIC study and staff.

-Melissa Toms Minotti, MPH
+Melissa Toms Minotti, MPH, RPSGT

 Comstock Center Operations Director